SAF Military Police Command: History

 The SAF Military Police Command started on 26 August 1966 as a single company known as the Provost Company, which formally started operations at Beach Road Camp, where the first detention cells were located.
 At the time, the Provost Company was part of the Manpower Division and under the command of the 1st Singapore Infantry Brigade.
 When National Service started in 1967, the Provost Company grew in size and moved to Hill Street Camp in 1970.
 Two other companies, the Dog and Operations companies, were established at Hill Street Camp.

 The Provost, Dog and Operations companies merged in February 1971 to form the SAF Provost Unit (SAFPU) and moved to Mowbray Camp at Ulu Pandan Road in July that year.
 Two sub-units, the Security Company and the Special Investigations Branch (SIB), were added to the SAFPU in 1973.
 The following year, a sixth sub-unit, the 1st Reservist Provost Company, was formed in the SAFPU.
 Up to the late 1980s, the SAFPU operated four different detention barracks located at Tanglin (opened in 1972), Changi (opened in 1973), Nee Soon (opened in 1974) and Kranji (opened in 1977).

-The Operations Company took on ceremonial functions in 1980 and formed the first guard of honour for the German ambassador to Singapore.
+The Operations Company took on ceremonial functions in 1980 and formed the first guard of honour for the German ambassador to Singapore, taking over from the Singapore Guards full time.
 The SAFPU brown uniform was first introduced in 1983.
 The following year, a 93-men unit drawn from the SAFPU formed the Silent Precision Drill Squad (SPDS), who trained under the guidance of foreign instructors for a performance during the 1984 National Day Parade at the Padang.
 The SPDS performed again during the 1986 and 1988 National Day Parades.
 They also served as the guard of honour during the opening ceremony of the 1993 Southeast Asian Games.

 Starting in the mid-1980s, the SAFPU have been performing ceremonial sentry duties at the Istana, the official residence of the President of Singapore, and the monthly guard mounting ceremony outside the Istana.
 In 1995, President Ong Teng Cheong presented the SAFPU with its colours.

 The SAFPU has moved to a new camp along Choa Chu Kang Way.
 Keeping with tradition, the road leading to the camp is named Mowbray Road and the new camp itself is still called Mowbray Camp.
 The SAF Detention Barracks was opened on 29 March 1987 next to the new Mowbray Camp to replace all the different detention barracks previously operated by the SAFPU.
 The old Mowbray Camp at Ulu Pandan has since been handed over to the Singapore Police Force and is currently used by the Protective Security Command (ProCom).

 On 1 September 2006, SAFPU was renamed SAF Military Police Command and officially inaugurated by Lieutenant-General Ng Yat Chung, the Chief of Defence Force.
 The SAF Military Police Command came under the command of HQ 2nd People's Defence Force and expanded to include the SAF Band, Ministry of Defence (MINDEF) headquarters, and the 8th and 9th Battalions, Singapore Infantry Regiment in 2011.